HNx1/algoExchange/README.md

 - We implement TWAP and VWAP strategies
 - For experimentation simplicity we call a super method that automatically sets both asset count and trader count to 1 for an algoExchange.
-You can still add traders and participants to the exchange, but the intended purpose is to test how trades impact the market
+You can still add traders and participants to the exchange
-- This is a synchronous exchange so you must supply the orders to execute prior to running an oracle loop
+- This is a synchronous exchange so you must supply the orders to execute prior to running an oracle loop.
+The suggested way to do this is to implement a method in the AlgoExchange class yourself that contains the trading strategy you wish to run.

 ### The algorithms